Homemade Italian Sausage Seasoning is the perfect thing to make healthier sausage meat at home using ground beef, turkey, chicken, or pork.

 - Get creative when using this spice blend!
 It works in all kinds of dishes and adds so much flavor.

 - If you like to sneak in extra veggies, add some minced bell peppers and onions to the meat as well.

-- This spice blend can be used for any ground meat and even vegetarian crumbles and tempeh.
+- This spice blend can be used for any ground meat including beef, turkey, pork, or chicken.
+It also works with vegetarian crumbles and tempeh.

 - When making the spice blend, taste it as you go and adjust the flavoring to make a combination that is perfect for you.
 Just don't forget to write down the measurements so you can make it over again.